 Changes to Charges

 The applicable track access charges and station Long Term Charge were approved by the ORR for Control Period 4 (01 April 2025 – 31 March 2030) and remain constant in real terms over this period.
 Each year the charges are adjusted by RPI.
-Charges may be adjusted if there is a material change in train volumes through the Volume Event mechanism – see Section 6.3 (Implementation).
+Charges may be adjusted if there is a material change in train volumes through the Volume Event mechanism – see section 6.3 (Implementation).

 The station Qualifying Expenditure charge is reviewed and set on an annual basis in agreement with the TOCs.